-Los Angeles, CA On March 8, 2008 an 18th Street gang member shot and killed 17 year old Jamiel Shaw, II, a popular high school football star just three doors from his home.
+Los Angeles, CA On March 8, 2008, an 18th Street gang member shot and killed 17-year-old Jamiel Shaw, II, a popular high school football star just three doors from his home.
 The news that the accused killer, Pedro Espinosa, was an illegal alien who had been released from L. A. County jail, after serving only four months on assault and weapons charges, outraged the Shaw family and sent shock waves throughout the community.

 In a Full Disclosure Network® special series, Jamiel Shaw, Sr. and U.S. Army Sgt.
-Anita Shaw, parents of the murder victim, describe the circumstances of the cold blooded shooting in their neighborhood.
-They also reveal the unusual and unexpected reactions from elected officials and law enforcement following their endorsement of a new law (Jamiel’s Law) to change the lenient city policy that prohibits police officers from enforcing immigration law or verifying immigration status of gang members.
+Anita Shaw, parents of the murder victim, describe the circumstances of the cold-blooded shooting in their neighborhood.
+They also reveal the unusual and unexpected reactions from elected officials and law enforcement following their endorsement of a new law (Jamiel’s Law) to change the lenient city policy that prohibits police officers from enforcing immigration law or verifying the immigration status of gang members.

 Some of the developments described by the Shaws are:

 - The Los Angeles District Attorney’s office pressured the Shaw’s to stop criticizing the City’s controversial “don’t ask, don’t tell” immigration policy known as LAPD’s Special Order 40.